landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 - `kernel32.dll` does not exist.
 Instead, some of its functionality is split between `kernelbase.dll` (which exists on Windows of course) and `kernel32legacy.dll`.
 If you would have found the function in _only_ `kernel32.dll` before, it probably now exists in `kernel32legacy.dll`.

+## TODO

+There are still some remaining items for the loader:

+- Ensure that `GetModuleHandle(NULL)` (handle to self) works correctly.
+- Maybe load .NET binaries?
+We already have a technique for launching .NET code, but having an all-in-one solution might be nice.
+- Maybe make this a generic crate?

 ## fin

 This was a fun exercise that taught me a lot about how Windows binaries are loaded.
 I'd like to thank carrot_c4k3, tuxuser, and 0e9ca321209eca529d6988c276e4e4ed for their help/support.

-With this work, we're now able to do cool things on Xbox :)
+With this work, we're now able to do cool things on Xbox :\)

+{{ video(path="/img/pe-loader/xbox_hacks.mp4") }}

+*The top terminal session is the payload server running on my PC, while the bottom netcat session is the output from the exploit and SSH daemon running on my Xbox.*

 [![Collateral Damage Executed Achievement](/img/pe-loader/collat_achievement.webp)](/img/pe-loader/collat_achievement.webp)

-*Shoutout tuxuser for figuring out how to fire the toast*
+*Shoutout tuxuser for figuring out how to fire the toast.*